Alliance (Chile)

 It includes the National Renewal (Renovación Nacional, RN), the Independent Democratic Union (Unión Democrática Independiente, UDI) and since 2015 Political Evolution (Evolución Política, Evópoli).
 In the past it has included the National Party, the regional Party of the South (Partido del Sur) and the Union of the Centrist Center (Unión de Centro Centro, UCC), all of which are now defunct.

 Major leaders of the Alliance have included Jovino Novoa (UDI), Pablo Longueira (UDI), Jaime Guzmán (UDI), Joaquín Lavín (UDI), Sebastián Piñera (RN), Lily Pérez (RN), Andrés Allamand (RN), Sergio Onofre Jarpa (RN), Sebastián Sichel, and Sergio Romero (RN).

 Member parties

 The Alliance has had several names through its history:

+The Union of the Centrist Center and the Republican Party only joined for one election before leaving the coalition again.
+Amplitude and Amarillos por Chile endorsed their presidential candidates but did not participate in the coalition.
+PRI's successor Common Sense was dissolved before it could run in an election.